SurfaceAI/dataset_creation/README.md

 ### Step 2: create training data

 For the training data, our aim is to intersect mapillary images with OSM surface and smoothness tags and create a labeled dataset where each class (i.e, surface/smoothness combination) has 1000 images.
 The process of creating training data is still evolving.
-In the following section, you can read the filters applied in each version.
+In the following section, you can read the filters and considerations applied in each version.

+Changes are marked in **bold**.

 #### Dataset versions